LINKSHow to print this page

 All of the e-mail systems perform the same general functions.
 Just the controls vary.
 Much like driving different cars.

-For lists of free web based e-mail providers, click here
+For lists of free web based e-mail providers, click here or just Google it.

 How e-mail works:

 E-mail is much like the postal system.
 You write a message, put it in a pickup box.
 Someone takes it and carries it through a distribution system and places it in a mailbox somewhere else.
 It sits in the box until the recipient retrieves it.
 Then they choose to keep it, trash it and/or reply to it.
 The only difference with e-mail is that it is all done electronically and instantly delivered worldwide.
 The same general processes apply.

 Finally to the meat of this discussion:

 There are a couple of questions always asked regarding e-mail.

 Q. How do I send and receive pictures by e-mail?

 A. All e-mail packages work in a similar manner for sending attachments.
 These are usually photos, but can actually be any file on your computer.
 A few rules apply to all systems, then we will get down to specifics.